danielhickman/materialdesign/README.md

 ## Installation:
 Windows > Actions
-On that window's menu in the upper right > Load actions Then locate those two files
+On that window's menu in the upper right > Load actions

+Then locate those two files.

 Make sure you have the Material Design swatches imported into your icon or default swatches.

 ## How to Use: